Rage and hope fuel women’s revolt over abortion in Poland

 They continued their protests on the streets, however, refusing to be cowed by the authorities or by the pandemic.

 “My water has broken.
-I am delivering a revolution,” said one sign at a protest in Warsaw on November 18, expressing a view held by an increasing number of protesters.
+I am giving birth to a revolution,” said one sign at a protest in Warsaw on Nov.
+18, expressing a view held by an increasing number of protesters.

 The interior minister recently warned that the government would not tolerate “a revolution made by force against the constitutional organs of the Polish state.”
 Police have been increasingly detaining and charging protesters, and in some cases using tear gas and other force.